-Entering the game, the Devils stood in 7th in the Eastern Conference with 29 points, while the Flyers were on the outside looking in with 25 points.
+Entering the game, the Devils stood at seventh place in the Eastern Conference with 29 points, while the Flyers were on the outside looking in with 25 points.
 By nights end, only one team showed up, and it was the team that has in all three of these heated matchups this season: the New Jersey Devils.

 New Jersey got off to a hot start and on the board early.
 Two minutes into the game, Devils forward Adam Henrique lifted the stick of Flyers defenseman Andrej Meszaros behind the Flyers net, stole the puck, and sent it out towards the slot.
 From there, chaos ensued as Devils forward Steve Bernier fired it towards the net, followed by Henrique redirecting the puck right to Patrik Elias, who put it past an out of position Bryzgalov to give New Jersey an early 1-0 lead.

 The Flyers would answer later in the period to tie the game at one thanks to a Jakub Voracek power-play goal.
 The Flyers were not without its chances throughout this game though, and its best ones came on the power play, which seemed early on like it could be lethal.